-Health care reform has provided millions more people access to health insurance coverage, through both an expansion of public programs, like Medi-Cal, and the establishment of Covered California, the state’s health insurance exchange, which provides subsidies to low- and moderate-income Californians to help them purchase coverage.
+The Affordable Care Act provided millions more people access to health insurance coverage through an expansion of public programs like Medi-Cal, and the establishment of Covered California, the state’s health insurance exchange, which provides subsidies to low- and moderate-income Californians to help them purchase private health insurance coverage.

-To learn more about how schools and SBHCs can help families get insurance coverage, see Outreach and Enrollment Resources.
-You can also visit our ALL IN for Health Campaign page, which has resources schools can use to connect students and families to health coverage.
+For more information, visit the ALL IN for Health website, which has resources schools and SBHCs can use to connect students and families to health coverage.